Caipira dialect: Lowering

-Heightening
+Raising

-This phenoma happens in most dialects although not all (the dialect Curitibano/Sulista does not have this.)
+This phenomenon happens in most dialects, although not all (the Sulista and Paulista accents do not have this feature.)

-In this dialect it occurs in 'Vocalic Groups' (cães, areas, ... but not diphthongs like mais \aj\, leite \ej\) and in stressed vowels and the result of the heightening is [i] and [u].
+In this dialect, it occurs in 'Vocalic Groups' (cães, areas, ... but not diphthongs like mais \aj\, leite \ej\) and in stressed vowels and the result of the heightening is [i] and [u].
 Elision often happens in cases where it happens.